fyu/drn/README.md

 You can download the pretrained DRN models on Cityscapes here: http://go.yf.io/drn-cityscapes-models.

-If you want to evaluate a checkpoint from your own training:
+If you want to evaluate a checkpoint from your own training, use `--resume` instead of `--pretrained`:
 ```
 python3 segment.py test -d <data_folder> -c <category_number> --arch drn_d_22 \
     --resume <model_path> --phase test --batch-size 1